-Recent research has shown positive association between periodontal disease and heart disease.
-With heart disease being the leading cause of death in the United States, it is important that patients understand and recognize symptoms of periodontal disease as well as proper treatment in order to prevent it leading to a more serious heart condition.
+Recent research has shown a positive association between periodontal disease and heart disease.
+With heart disease being the leading cause of death in the United States, it is important that patients understand and recognize symptoms of a periodontal disease as well as proper treatment in order to prevent it leading to a more serious heart condition.
 But in order to do that, we need to understand how those diseases can be related.

 Scientists have determined that connection between oral and heart diseases is the associated bacteria.
 You can find the same bacteria around the infected gum tissue and the fatty deposits of atherosclerosis that you find in association with some heart disease.
 When bacteria in the gums breaks the barrier between the connective tissue and gums, the inflammation process begins.
 Bacteria then enters the bloodstream and can travel to other parts of the circulatory system, which can cause cardiovascular disease.
 When bacteria travels through the body it causes arterial plaque formation and fatty deposits.
 If the arteries narrow and clog the arteries with fatty deposits then the chances of heart attack or stroke increases.